ZioTester/Rouge-Highlighter-Online/README.md

 # Rouge Highlighter Online

-Paste in the browser the code you want to highlight, select the language and get back the code highlighted.
+Paste in the browser the code you want to highlight, select language and theme and get back the code highlighted.
 No external css needed!

-## To start using Rouge Highlighter Online:
+Based on Rouge Ruby syntax highlighter: https://github.com/rouge-ruby/rouge

+## You can use it online here: https://rouge.fly.dev/

+### Or you can use it on your system:

 * clone the repo
 * install dependencies with: